PatrickFis/Azure-Study-Notes/Azure Developer/Azure Blob Storage.md

   - Be aware of lifecycle management and how to transition a blob from one tier to another
   - Be aware of lifecycle policies and how to establish them

-# Blob storage client library class notes
+# Blob storage client library class notes [API Docs](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/storage.blobs-readme?view=azure-dotnet)
 - BlobClient: The BlobClient allows you to manipulate Azure Storage blobs
   - Constructors
     - BlobClient(string connectionString, string blobContainerName, string blobName)